-Let’s first take a look at the preflight alerts generated from the File and Brief section of ForeFlight.
+Let’s first take a look at the preflight alerts generated from the Flights section of ForeFlight.

 Weather is dynamic and can change quickly in between the time you retrieve your weather briefing and actually takeoff.
 To fill in this gap and keep you informed, ForeFlight can send notifications to your iPad and iPhone when new information is available that might impact your flight.

-After filing a flight plan in the app via Flight Service, two hours prior to your scheduled departure time ForeFlight will begin monitoring your route of flight and provide weather and other alerts relevant to your filed flight plans (requires ForeFlight Pro or Pro Plus subscription).
+After filing a flight plan in the app via Flight Service, two hours prior to your scheduled departure time ForeFlight will begin monitoring your route of flight and provide weather and other alerts relevant to your filed flight plans (requires ForeFlight Basic Plus or higher subscription).
+This feature is automatic.

 ForeFlight notifies you if there are updates to: TFRs, airport/runway closed/unsafe NOTAMs, urgent PIREPs, SIGMETs, Convective SIGMETs, AIRMETs, Center Weather Advisories (CWAs), and Severe Weather Watches/Warnings that affect your filed route.

-When one of these alerts becomes available, you’ll see a red badge on the File and Brief button at the bottom of the screen.
-Go to this section of the app and select the upcoming Flight Plan in the left column.
-Tap the “View Alerts” button at the top of the flight plan to view a summary of the alerts.
+When one of these alerts becomes available, you’ll see a red badge on the Flights button at the bottom of the screen.
+Go to this section of the app and select the upcoming Flight in the left column.
+Tap the “New Msg” button at the top right of the flight plan to view a summary of the alerts.
 A thumbnail of each alert’s graphic is shown to the left of the alert.

 IFR Expected Routing

-After filing an IFR flight plan in ForeFlight the app can notify you of your expected routing from ATC (requires ForeFlight Pro or Pro Plus subscription).
+After filing an IFR flight plan in ForeFlight the app will acknowledge the receipt of a flight plan, and it can also notify you of your expected routing from ATC (requires Basic Plus or higher subscription).
 When this information becomes available, ForeFlight’s servers send a notification and email of that route information directly to your devices.

 This alert includes the option to load that route right to your active flight plan on the Maps screen.
 ForeFlight also sends you a message if they do not receive an expected route for your flight from ATC.